Jan 10 2017

 Who doesn’t like late night binge eating, especially after a night of partying?
 You are in luck.
 Quite a few restaurants and bars in New Orleans offer a late night menu, most of which are conveniently in the French Quarter next to all the live entertainment.
 There is also a number of late-night eating options right near the convention district if you’d prefer not to venture out too far.
 Here’s a detailed list of options to choose from via neworleansonline.com

 Curious about other daytime and evening dining options?
-Here are a few places we really enjoyed in previous visits to New Orleans.
+Here are a few places we really enjoyed

 If you miscalculated the Gale force winds of a few Hurricanes the night before and are having a tough time making your way to the convention center, what better way to start off your morning early afternoon with some New Orleans brunch?
 Eater.com has identified over 20 restaurants offering brunch on the weekends, with brief descriptions of each place.
 Bounce back from a night of partying with some Crab Cake Benedict from Two Chicks Café or Shrimp and Grits from Ruby Slipper.